bdesanctis/bamdam/README.md

 optional arguments:
-  -h, --help            show this help message and exit --threads THREADS     Number of CPU threads to use for BAM compression/decompression (default: 1) --in_lca IN_LCA       Path to the input LCA file (required) --in_bam IN_BAM       Path to the input (read-sorted) BAM file (required) --out_lca OUT_LCA     Path to the short output LCA file (required)
+  -h, --help            show this help message and exit --in_lca IN_LCA       Path to the input LCA file (required) --in_bam IN_BAM       Path to the input (read-sorted) BAM file (required) --out_lca OUT_LCA     Path to the short output LCA file (required)